Student Computer Purchases FAQ

 Q: What software should I purchase for my computer?

 A: Microsoft Office is the standard productivity suite on campus.
-In mid-June 2017, ITS will announce a new initiative providing Lafayette Students with access to Office 365.
-This benefit will allow students to install the latest version of the Office suite on their compatible PC, Mac, iOS, and Android devices.
+Students can access the free educational version of Office 365.
+This benefit allows students to install the latest version of the Office suite on their compatible PC, Mac, iOS, and Android devices.

 Q: Do I need to have my computer insured or purchase an extended warranty?